GreenStoneWei/Eyes_on_Taiwan/README.md

     - Implement Amazon **CloudFront** (CDN) for image loading
 - Performance Optimization:
     - **Redis**: cache for article content and view counts.
+        - The reason to cache view counts is to reduce MySQL queries.
+If the application queries DB each time when a user reads one article, the server may become slow when traffic goes high.
+Therefore, this website is designed to cache all the view count in memory and regularly update to DB to reduce DB queries.
     - MySQL: connection pool
 - Implement Data Access Object (DAO)
 - Error mailer: send notifications by email when the application throws errors.